 Some lessons can’t be taught in a classroom, and with the end of the pandemic in sight, we are reminiscing on five unique first-hand experiences in China.
 Discover why seeing is believing as American students take us on a journey of learning and understanding that allows us to look forward to the day we can observe the world from a different point of view.

-You are unauthorized to view this page.
+This content is for members only.
 If you are a USHCA Member make sure you are currently logged in.
 (Use the login form below or visit the Login Page) Not currently a member?
-Join
+Join here.

 Being a college student during the pandemic is challenging to say the least.
 For Chinese students who are studying in the U.S., either physically here or remotely from China, the deterioration of the U.S.- China relationship further added to their stress.